 When CS is set to 0, the oscillator is configured for operation with a crystal that has a 6pF specified load capacitance.
 When CS = 1, the oscillator is configured for a 12.5pF crystal.
-CS is disabled in the DS1510 module and should be set to CS = 0.

 BME, Burst-Mode Enable Bit (0Fh Bit 5)